Highlighter (album): Release

 In addition to the usual release on CD and on iTunes, the group also produced a limited release of the full album on double vinyl.
 Only 2000 copies were pressed, and the records included yellow highlighter-colored, streaked 180-g vinyl, heavy-cardboard casing (reminiscent of pre-digital era releases), and a foil-stamped, die-cut tear strip.

 Highlighter was the first commercially released album to ever be released with a digital download in 24-bit HD-AAC format.
-In addition to the 24-bit files, consumers also received Serato-tagged 320kbit/s MP3 files.
+In addition to the 24-bit files, consumers also received Serato-tagged 320 kbit/s MP3 files.
 Thes One decided to release the album in the new HD-AAC format after attending an Audio Engineering Society convention, meeting with the Fraunhofer Society, and reading a white paper on the new format.
 With the 16-bit compact disc becoming increasingly obsolete in a digital market, Thes One felt that it would break new ground for the recording industry.

 During the first few days of the album's release, the servers providing the music files crashed several times due to high demand and the large file size, but reception to the sound quality and the album was positive.